wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-hardware-component-replacement.md

 ### Before you begin

 Familiarize yourself with the safety information about your device and safety icons used in this tutorial.
-Go to [Safely install and operate your StorSimple device](storsimple-safety.md) for complete information.
-Be sure to review the [Safety precautions](storsimple-safety.md#handling-precautions) before you handle your StorSimple device.
+Go to [Safely install and operate your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-safety) --><!-- keep by customization: begin --> device](storsimple-safety.md) <!-- keep by customization: end --> for complete information.
+Be sure to review the [Safety <!-- deleted by customization precautions](/documentation/articles/storsimple-safety#handling-precautions) --><!-- keep by customization: begin --> precautions](storsimple-safety.md#handling-precautions) <!-- keep by customization: end --> before you handle your StorSimple device.

 Before you attempt to replace a component, consider the following information.